 If you have watched or played soccer for any length of time, you will have noticed that one of the most common stoppages during a game is because the referee has judged a player to be in an offside position.

-There’s a lot of aspects to the offsides in soccer so let’s break this down and explain in more detail what offside means.
+There are a lot of aspects to the offsides in soccer, so let’s break this down and explain in more detail what offside means.

 - what the offside rule means,

 - why being in an “offside position” doesn’t always mean a player is “offside,”

 - some examples of offsides help make the rule even clearer.

 By the end of this article, you’ll have no problem explaining the offside rule to your friends!

 First, let’s clarify offsides in soccer by breaking the rule down into its individual parts.

 The offside rule in soccer states that a player will be penalized:

 - when they become involved in active play,